grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 ## Stages: ramping up/down VUs

-You can also have the VU level ramp up and down during the test.
-The `options.stages` property allows you to configure ramping behaviour.
+You can also ramp the number of VUs up and down during the test.
+To configure ramping, use the `options.stages` property.

 <CodeGroup labels={["stages.js"]} lineNumbers={[true]}>